fetchai/docs-archived/docs/etch-language/variables.md

 <h1>Variables</h1>

 `etch` is a statically-typed programming language.
-For good coding practice, you should explicitly declare all variable types.

 Declare a variable with the keyword `var`.
 Declare numeric values with literals where possible.
 You can also use an explicit type cast operation.
 See below for explicit type declaration rules.